MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-get-started.md

    + Log in with administrator privileges.

    + Copy the .cab file, component executables, and R Client installer from the network share/portable drive on the first machine to the machine that has restricted internet access.
-Put those files in the same directory as `RClientSetup.exe` or under `<path>\temp`.
+Put those files under `%temp%`.

    + Install the prerequisites first.

-Remember that the .NET Framework installation requires a computer restarted.
+   + Restart your computer is you installed the .NET Framework.

-   + Run `RClientSetup.exe`, which then finds the cab file in the same folder, and follow the onscreen prompts.
+   + Run `RClientSetup.exe`, which then finds the cab file in the temp folder, and follow the onscreen prompts.

 1. Without internet access, we recommend disabling the _auto-update check_ feature so that R Client can launch more quickly.
 Do so in the `Rprofile.site` file by adding a comment character (#) at the start of the line: `mrupdate::mrCheckForUpdates()`